j3soon/omni-farm-isaac/README.md

 > Make sure to follow the **Running Isaac Sim Tasks** section before moving on to this section.

-The demo tasks here assume the aforementioned `nuclues-secret` and `nfs-pvc` setup.
+The demo tasks here assume the aforementioned `nucleus-secret` and `nfs-pvc` setup.
 You can modify the job definition files to include your own credentials and persistent volume claim.

 In this section, we only uses the [j3soon/omni-farm-isaaclab](https://hub.docker.com/r/j3soon/omni-farm-isaaclab/tags) docker image for simplicity.
 You can build your own docker image with the necessary dependencies and scripts for your tasks.
 This will require you to write a custom job definition and optionally copy `omnicli` when building your docker image.